martinezcoder/socialwinsite/wp-content/plugins/easyrotator-for-wordpress/readme.txt

 Scaling and cropping are set when you apply a layout template in the Layout/Presentation section of the editor.
 To learn more about these options, see [this article](http://www.dwuser.com/support/easyrotator/kb/photo-cropping/).

+= How can I change the alignment of my rotator? =

+For information about modifying rotator alignment, see [this article](http://www.dwuser.com/support/easyrotator/kb/alignment/).

 = I'm having trouble with photos shifting or appearing with borders =

 This is usually caused by overly-broad declarations in your stylesheet.
 [Open a support ticket](http://www.dwuser.com/#bottomBoxes) and include the URL of your page; we'll help you identify the code you need to add.

+= How can I create an images-only rotator? =

+To learn how to create an images-only layout for your rotator, see [this article](http://www.dwuser.com/support/easyrotator/kb/images-only-layout/).

+= What types of video can I use in a rotator? =

+To learn more about what video types are supported and how to integrate video, see [this article](http://www.dwuser.com/support/easyrotator/kb/video-faqs/).

 = Does EasyRotator work properly on SSL sites? =